sf105/refactoring-golf/README.md

 ## Practical
 - This exercise was written with _Intellj Idea_.
 You should be able to clone the repository and _Open_ it as a project.
+- You might have to set the JDK for the project.
+The project will build with versions from Java 11.
 - Idea has a _Keymap Reference_ available from the help menu.
 If you're unfamiliar, it's worth reading this through and keeping it handy
 - Mouse actions are fine to start with, but learn the key shortcuts